lf-edge/ekuiper/docs/en_US/getting_started/getting_started.md

   server: "tcp://127.0.0.1:1883"
 ```

-You can use command `kuiper show streams` to see if the `demo` stream was created or not.
+You can use command `bin/kuiper show streams` to see if the `demo` stream was created or not.

 ### Testing the stream through query tool